Featured Image Credit: napkinsthefox / Instagram

-While this may be legal in some regions, we cannot stray away from the fact that these creatures have a tendency to be aggressive towards humans no matter how cutesie-looking they are.
-A perfect example of this is the Canadian Marble Fox.
+While this may be legal in some regions, we cannot stray away from the fact that these creatures have a tendency to be aggressive towards humans no matter how cute they may appear.

 What Is a Canadian Marble Fox?